 Dan returned to the land of the Wallabies after being chosen for the 2013 British & Irish Lions tour party, played off the bench in all three Tests, sharing in the 23-21 victory at Brisbane and the series-clinching triumph at Sydney.

 He had made his first Test start for England against Italy seven years ago before celebrating his third cap against Ireland by becoming the first England prop to score a Test try in 42 matches since Phil Vickery did so off the bench against South Africa at Twickenham in November 2006.
-He reached the 50-cap landmark in the 55-35 win over France in March 2015 and is England’s third most capped prop behind Jason Leonard (114) and Vickery (73).
-Despite having his shirt ripped off his back in a ruck, he produced a vital, combative and skillful scrummaging performance once again in the 23-7 victory over Australia in Melbourne last June.
+He reached the 50-cap landmark in the 55-35 win over France in March 2015 and is England’s second most capped prop behind Jason Leonard (114), having overtaken Vickery’s total of 73 when playing against Ireland in Dublin last March.
+Despite having his shirt ripped off his back in a ruck, he produced a vital, combative and skillful scrummaging performance once again in the 23-7 victory over Australia in Melbourne last summer.

 Dan started all five games in the 2011 RWC and also in the 2012 and 2013 RBS 6 Nations Championships.
 His scrummaging contributed to England’s dominance over Ireland during the 30-9 win at Twickenham in the final match of the 2012 tournament.
-Leicester-born, he began all four England Saxons games in 2009, including three in the Barclays Churchill Cup and had made 169 senior appearances for the club and scored three tries by mid-January this year.
+Leicester-born, he began all four England Saxons games in 2009, including three in the Barclays Churchill Cup and has made 175 senior appearances for the Tigers and scored three tries.

 He has since enhanced his reputation at tight-head prop and acknowledges the assistance of former England players Dusty Hare, Neil Back, Richard Cockerill, Graham Rowntree and Nigel Redman.
 A former pupil at Kibworth High School, Robert Smyth and Wyggeston & Queen Elizabeth I College, he was originally a flanker with South Leicester RFC.